Client account reconciliation: quick reference

 Under Rule 13, you must keep accounting records for at least six years from the date of the last entry.
 Your records must be sufficient to show the position on each client matter at any given time and must include:

-If your firm holds or receives client money during an accounting period, you must obtain an accountant's report for that period.
-Under Rule 12, the report must be prepared by a qualified reporting accountant.
-However, since the 2019 rules took effect, you only need to deliver the report to the SRA if the accountant identifies a qualified or non-trivial departure from the rules.
+If your firm holds or receives client money during an accounting period, you must obtain an accountant's report within six months of the end of that period (Rule 12.1(a)).
+The report must be prepared by a qualified reporting accountant.
+You only need to deliver the report to the SRA — within the same six months — if it is qualified, meaning the accountant identifies a failure to comply with the rules such that money belonging to clients or third parties is, has been or is likely to be placed at risk (Rule 12.1(b)).
 If the accountant gives a clean report, you keep it on file but do not need to submit it.

 Material breaches of the Accounts Rules must be reported to the SRA promptly.
 This includes shortfalls on client account, improper withdrawals, failure to reconcile, and inadequate record keeping.
 The SRA's enforcement actions range from issuing a written rebuke through to intervention into the firm to protect client money.
 In serious cases, individuals may be referred to the Solicitors Disciplinary Tribunal (SDT), which can impose unlimited fines, suspend practising certificates, or strike solicitors off the roll.